 However, if you would like to pay the lower premium, and take the chance of paying out of your pocket for minor expenses, you should choose the higher deductible.

-Our recommendation would be to choose the deductible in the middle of the range offered for a given insurance plan.
+Our recommendation would be to choose a deductible in the middle range of the deductible's offered for a given insurance plan.